zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “lockdown” (lockdown) is when the doors of a buil ding are locked to stop anyone from going out or coming in.
 This might be n ecessary if, for example, you want to prevent any of the children from leaving the school if there is someone dangerous near the school.
 An “imminent (imminent) threat” is something that is about to happen very soon.
 Anything that is “immine nt” will be happening in the very near future, maybe in a few minutes or in a fe w hours or perhaps a few days.

 Ginny says, “This is scary stuff.”
-Something that i s “scary” (scary) is something that makes you afraid, something that gives you fea r.
+Something that is “scary” (scary) is something that makes you afraid, something that gives you fea r.
 Roberto says, “We live in scary times,” meaning we live in a dangerous period  of history.
 Ginny says, “It’s starting to feel like we work in a prison, not a sc hool.”
 A “prison” (prison) is a building where we keep criminals – people who have broken the law.
 Another word for “prison” is a “jail” (jail).

 Now let’s listen to the dialogue, this time at a normal speed.